-3. Revenue Recognition
+4. Revenue Recognition

 During the three months ended December 31, 2010, the Company entered into an agreement with JP Morgan Chase, one of the world's leading financial institutions, for the licensing of the Company's Mobile Deposit product.
-The agreement includes additional software products and services that the Company expects to deliver later in its fiscal year.
-In addition, the arrangement includes extended payment terms.
-As a result, revenue under the arrangement will be recognized upon delivery of all products defined in the arrangement to the extent payments have become due for each product, in accordance with FASB ASC Topic 985-605, Software Revenue Recognition.
-Included in deferred revenue at March 31, 2011, is a portion of the contract value for which the Company has collected its first payment.
+The agreement included additional software products and services that the Company expected to deliver later in its fiscal year.
+In addition, the arrangement included extended payment terms.
+As a result, revenue under the arrangement was deferred at December 31, 2010 and would be recognized upon delivery of all products defined in the arrangement to the extent payments had become due for each product, in accordance with FASB ASC Topic 985-605, Software Revenue Recognition.
+As of June 30, 2011, the Company had delivered the additional software products and services defined under the agreement and therefore recognized the previously deferred revenue, representing that portion of the total contract value for which payments have come due.

-4. Capitalized Software Development Costs
+5. Capitalized Software Development Costs